plerup/makeEspArduino/README.md

 ##### Build time and version information

-makeEspArduino automatically generates header and C source files containing information about the time when the build (link) was performed.
-The generated information also includes the git descriptions (tags) of the ESP Arduino environment and project source, when applicable.
-This can be used by project source files to provide stringent version information from within the software.
-The information is stored in a global struct variable named `_BuildInfo` with the following string constant fields:
+makeESPArduino will also automatically produce header and c files which contain information about the time when the build (link) was performed.
+This file also includes the git descriptions (tag) of the used version of the ESP/Arduino environment and the project source (when applicable).
+This can be used by the project source files to provide stringent version information from within the software.
+The information is put into a global struct variable named "\_BuildInfo" with the following string constant fields:

 | Name | Value |
 | --- | --- |